jafeha/parabird/README.md

 #### Download / Install:
 If you want to test or run parabird, you best go with the tarball: [parabird-0.0.1-RC1.tar.gz](https://github.com/jafeha/parabird/raw/master/parabird-0.0.1-RC1.tar.gz)

-#### Download for contributing
-Downloading and running parabird is quite simple.
+Please take care of the depedencies and take a look at the usage below.

+#### Contributing code:
+If you like to join the parabird development, you best start downloading the git repo.
 Please take care of the depedencies and take a look at the usage below.

 ```
 git clone https://github.com/jafeha/parabird